Artist Registry

 STATEMENT OF WORK

 My practice involves the creation of subtle order through the use of strong patterns, grids and geometries.
-I create a unique visual language through an ongoing process of exploration and experimentation.
-The work is built on an evolving set of interrelations, rather than just a system of theme and variations.
-The latest series of works is a return to earlier compositions and themes, rather than moving away from the immediately preceding body of work and is an integration of the processes acquired during those investigations.
+Working with a wide range of media on canvas, paper and wood, I endeavor to create a visual language through an ongoing process of exploration and experimentation.
+The work is built on an evolving set of interrelations, rather than just a system of themes and variations.
+The latest series of paintings are a return to these earlier compositions and ideas utilizing grids and circles.
+Rather than moving away from the immediately preceding body of work, it is an integrating of the thoughts and processes acquired during these investigations.

-This series - “Pentimenti”, is so named as it began by the act of painting over existing canvases where the circular geometry was a part of the older works.
+The “Pentimenti” series, is so named since it began with the act of painting over existing canvases where the circular geometry was a part of older works.
 Pentimenti, by definition means, “a visible trace of an earlier painting beneath a layer or layers of paint on a canvas.”
 In essence these paintings are picking up from an earlier series, but with a renewed interest in surface and scale and that includes a fuller color palette.
 Previous works were much more reductive and the use of color was intentionally restricted.
-There still exists a hint of the grid in the intersection of the circles on the canvas plane when the circles are cropped off.
+The grid still exists, as a hint, at the intersection of the circles on the canvas plane when the circles are cropped off and continues now within the composition of the elongation of circular forms into "lozenges."

 Although some of the titles reference astronomy, in fact it is the works inspire their own titling.
 Earlier series of works had titles such as “True Lunar Time” and “Celestial Excursions” for example.
 These titles represented time and the physical space of the works.